5 tips to prepare your restaurant for fall fundraisers

 Summer’s here!
 It’s time for sunshine, days at the pool, refreshing beverages, and… fall fundraiser preparation.
 You read that right – peak fundraiser season is just around the corner!
 If you’re managing a restaurant that hosts fundraisers, it’s probably pretty quiet right now on the application front, but that will change soon…

-Using Force4Good data, we’ve plotted out some excellent stats to show you fundraiser trends and seasonality.
+Using Force4Good data, to show you fundraiser trends and seasonality.
 The takeaway: fundraisers closely follow the school calendar, peaking in the early fall and spring of each school year, while dipping significantly in the summer.

 As school starts back up this fall, organizations will host their first meetings of the school year and one of the main topics on the agenda will be how they’ll raise money during the semester.
 With restaurant fundraisers growing in popularity as easy and meaningful ways for nonprofits to raise funds, you can be sure restaurants will get a mention as a fundraising avenue – so let’s make sure your restaurant gets a specific callout!